-An international student is required to obtain a Social Insurance Number (SIN) in order to work in Canada.
-The SIN allows an employer to process payroll while informing the Canadian Revenue Agency of the amount of money a person earns.
+A Social Insurance Number is a nine-digit number that you need to work in Canada or to have access to government programs and benefits.
+It allows an employer to process payroll while informing the Canadian Revenue Agency of the amount of money a person earns.

 How to obtain a SIN?

 If an international student has received a job offer regardless on or off campus, the student must apply for a SIN before he/she can receive earnings and benefits.
 International students can obtain SIN onsite by presenting original passport, study permit as well as a full time enrolment letter from York at any Service Canada location.
 Please click here to find out more about SIN.

 For many students, York’s internship and co-operative education programs provide great opportunities to supplement their in-class education with in-the-field experience.
 In many cases, these work placements are paid positions and therefore can also help to offset the financial cost of a university education.

 If you are considering adding an Internship or Co-operative Education placement to your degree, York has several options depending on your area of studies.
 Visit the Career Centre’s webpage.

 In order to participate in a co-op or internship placement, you require a Co-op Work Permit.
 Eligibilities for Co-op work permit include: